Croisade/website/README.md

 - [ ] Port to TypeScript
 - [ ] Move all text fields to ./constants
-- [ ] Flesh out APIs connecting to Youtube/Google
+- [ ] Build out backend connecting to Youtube/Google
+- [ ] Github actions for build, test, deploy
 - [ ] Multi-language Support
     - [ ] Spanish